nasa/Foundation/docs/tutorial_steps/step_8.md

-# Tutorial Step 8: Instrument Agent Primer
+# Tutorial Step 8: Instrument Agent Primer (Classic Variant)

 Coming to the end of this tutorial journey, this final example will bring together several of the concepts introduced in prior tutorial examples to